Uncertain future for global diamond trade as profits vanish

 Production in 2013 was down 26 percent since 2005, although estimates suggest it has risen slightly since.

-Russia's Alrosa (ALRS.MM), the world's top producer by volume, just finished building three underground mines at $1 billion each.
+Russia's Alrosa, the world's top producer by volume, just finished building three underground mines at $1 billion each.

 De Beers acknowledged that high costs for rough diamonds were forcing changes on gemcutters.